-- If you want to make blended soups in your Instant Pot, think butternut squash, or other blended vegetable soups, you will want an Immersion Blender.
+- If you want to make blended soups in your Instant Pot, think of butternut squash or other blended vegetable soups, you will wish to an Immersion Blender.

-- I also keep lots of vegetable stock, chicken stock, and beef stock on hand.
+- I also keep many vegetables, chicken, and beef stocks on hand.
 I love making soup out of leftovers, and most soup recipes call for a stock of some sort.

 - You will also need an Instant Pot.

 What is the Instant Pot Soup Setting?
-If you own an Instant Pot, then you probably have noticed some “shortcut buttons” on the front of your pot.
+If you own an Instant Pot, you probably have noticed some “shortcut buttons” on the front of your pot.
 Each button is designed to make each item the way it is intended to be best.
-When you use the “soup” function on your Instant Pot, it will heat your soup to 230 degrees, so it doesn’t burn.
-Also, when you use the “soup” function on your Instant Pot, it does not heat the bottom of the pot as much because it knows that nobody is stirring the soup during the cooking process.
-Your Instant Pot is such a smart machine!
+Using the “soup” function on your Instant Pot will heat your soup to 230 degrees, so it doesn’t burn.
+Also, when you use the “soup” function on your Instant Pot, it does not heat the bottom as much because it knows that nobody is stirring the soup during the cooking process.
+Your Instant Pot is such an intelligent machine!

 How do you reheat soup in your Instant Pot?
-If you have a soup that is already cooked, and you want to warm the soup in your Instant Pot, you can hit the ” saute” button to heat the soup.
+If you have a soup already cooked and you want to warm the soup in your Instant Pot, you can hit the ” sauté ” button to heat the soup.
 Your Instant Pot can make a great serving vessel!

-1. You can make bone broth in advance and freeze it for later – I love making homemade broth in my Instant Pot.
-I used to make homemade broth in my slow cooker, but I hated it when my whole house would smell like chicken broth all day.
-Making homemade beef, ham, chicken, or veggie stock in your Instant Pot is easy and hardly takes any time at all.
-I have been very mindful of food waste these past few years, so after a meal, I often make homemade stock out of my leftovers.
+1. You can make bone broth in advance and freeze it – I love making homemade broth in my Instant Pot.
+I made homemade broth in my slow cooker, but I was not too fond of it when my whole house would smell like chicken broth all day.
+Making homemade beef, ham, chicken, or veggie stock in your Instant Pot is easy and hardly takes time.
+I have been very mindful of food waste these past few years, so I often make homemade stock out of my leftovers after a meal.

-2. Vegetables, pasta, and beans can turn to mush if you cook them for too long- Because pressure cooking is such a fast process, it is essential to understand how it is capable of overcooking food.
+2. Vegetables, pasta, and beans can turn to mush if you cook them for too long- Because high-pressure cooking is such a fast process, it is essential to understand how it can overcook food.
 Vegetables, pasta, and canned beans can become overcooked quickly.
-In both my Instant Pot Minestrone and my Instant Pot Pasta e Fagioli recipes, I add the pasta and the beans after the pressure cooking process.
+I add the pasta and beans after the pressure cooking process in my Instant Pot Minestrone and Instant Pot Pasta e Fagioli recipes.

-3. Don’t add any ingredients for thicking the soup until the pressure cooking process has been completed.
-If you are making a soup or a stew that calls for a thickening agent, such as cornstarch or flour.
-DON’T add it until the pressure cooking process has been completed.
-Instead, you should turn on the saute button after the pressure cooking process is done, and add the thickening agent at that time.
+3. Don’t add any ingredients for thicking the soup until the pressure cooking process has been completed, if you are making a soup or a stew that calls for a thickening agent, such as cornstarch or flour.
+Don’t add it until the pressure cooking process has been completed.
+Instead, it would be best if you turned on the sauté button after the pressure cooking process and added the thickening agent.

-4. Make sure dense ingredients aren’t sitting on the bottom of the Instant Pot – Many Instant Pot soups might call for whole chicken breasts or large cuts of potatoes.
-Make sure your dense ingredients are not at the bottom of the Instant Pot.
+4. Make sure dense ingredients aren’t sitting on the bottom of the Instant Pot – Many Instant Pot soups might call for whole chicken breasts or significant cuts of potatoes.
+Ensure your dense ingredients are not at the bottom of the Instant Pot.
 Your soup is much less likely to burn.

-6. Saute your onions before cooking soup in your Instant Pot – I am pretty sure 95% of soup recipes call for onions.
-Your soup will turn out much more flavorful if you saute the onions, using the saute setting before adding the rest of the ingredients.
+6. Sauté your onions before cooking soup in your Instant Pot – I am pretty sure 95% of soup recipes call for onions.
+Your soup will turn out much more flavorful if you sauté the onions and other aromatics, using the sauté setting before adding the rest of the ingredients.
 This is something I have learned with experience.

-7. Make sure you use the soup button – As I discussed above, make sure you are using your soup button.
+7. Make sure you use the soup button – As discussed above, use your soup button.
 Your machine is designed to make the best possible soup when you use the button.

-8. Always let the pressure naturally release – I have at least one Instant Pot cooking video where I got splattered with soup spitting out of my Instant Pot when using the quick release function after making a large pot of soup.
-If your pot is filled over 1/2 way, you will want to let your soup naturally release.
-I always advise natural release on all of my Instant Pot Soup recipes for this very reason.
-When you vent your Instant Pot right away, the steam and liquid can be scorching and can burn, and make a huge mess
+8. Always let the pressure naturally release – I have at least one Instant Pot cooking video where I got splattered with soup spitting out of my Instant Pot pressure release valve using the quick-release function after making a large pot of soup.
+If your pot is filled over 1/2 way, you will want to let your soup naturally release before opening up the lid.
+I always advise natural release on my Instant Pot Soup recipes for this very reason.
+When you vent your Instant Pot right away, the steam and liquid can be scorching and can burn and make a huge mess

-9. Your Immersion Blender is your BFF when making delicious thick soups in your Instant Pot – If you love making soup in your Instant Pot, then please get an immersion blender.
+9. Your Immersion Blender is your BFF when making delicious thick soups in your Instant Pot – If you love making soup in your Instant Pot, please get an immersion blender.
 You can blend soups in a traditional blender, but an immersion blender is so much easier.
-I like to make sure the soup has cooled down a bit before starting the blending process because the soup can be boiling, and it might splatter.
+I like to ensure the soup has cooled down before starting the blending process because the soup can be boiling and might splatter.

-10. If your soup recipe contains dairy, you should add it after the pressure cooking process – If you are making a soup or a chili using cream cheese, then go ahead and add it before the pressure cooking process starts.
-But if you are adding milk or cream, wait until the cooking process is done before you add it.
-Milk might curdle if you are mixing it with broth or lemon juice beforehand.
+10. If your soup recipe contains dairy, you should add it after the pressure cooking process – If you are making a soup or a chili using cream cheese, go ahead and add it before the pressure cooking process starts.
+But if you are adding milk or cream, wait until the cooking process is done before adding it.
+Milk might curdle if you mix it with broth or lemon juice beforehand.

-There are ao many delicious Instant Pot soup recipes out there on the interwebs to try!
-I have a few here on this site that have worked well for me.
+There are so many delicious Instant Pot soup recipes on the interwebs to try!
+I have a few on this site that has worked well for me.
 Please let me know how these tips help you!
-If you have any more great tips, you would like me to add, please let me know!
+Please let me know if you have any more great information you would like me to add!